mcalla314/tkintertoy/docs/tutorial.rst

 3. Set the title ``app`` to "Order a Hamburger".
 4. Create a list of burger types.
 5. Add a **ttRadiobox** which is a list of three ttk Radiobuttons labeled with the type of burgers.
     These will be referenced with a single tag, 'type'.
-If we want to referenced a single Radiobutton, we will use an index; [0], [1], or [2].
+If we want to reference a single Radiobutton, we will use an index; [0], [1], or [2].
 6. Create a list of burger toppings.
 7. Add a **ttListbox** which is a tk Listbox with a tk scrollbar.
-The elements are the list of toppings.
+The elements are the items in the list of toppings.
 Notice that selectmode is 'multiple' so the will be able to topping multiple toppings without pressing the control key.
 This is a good example of when a listbox is useful.
-While it does take up screen space, it makes it easy to select multiple options.
+While it does take up screen space, it makes it easy to select many multiple options and restricts the user to a fixed set of options.
 8. Create a list of condiments.
-9. Create a **ttCheckbox** which is a list of three ttk Checkbuttons labeled with the types of condiments.
+9. Create a **ttCheckbox** which is a list of three ttk Checkbuttons labeled with the condiments.
 The orientation will be vertical.
 This is another widget where the user can select multiple options.
-It is best with a small number of options.
+It is best used with a small number of options.
 10. Add a **ttText** with a height of 5.
 This is where the order will appear.
 11. Add a **ttButtonbox** with the default 'Ok' and 'Cancel' buttons.
 12. Plot the 'type' widget in the first row, first column.
 13. Plot the 'toppings' widget in the first row, second column.
 14. Plot the 'condiments' widget in the first row, third column.
 15. Plot the 'order' widget in the second row, strectched across three columns.
-16. Plot the 'commands' widget in the third row, stretched across three columns.
+16. Plot the 'commands' widget in the third row, also stretched across three columns.
 18. Begin a infinite loop.
 19. Enter the event processing loop and exit when the user clicks on a button.
 20. If the user clicked on the OK button do the following: